sharaf31/dainty/README.md

 ## Solution

-Simple Application to Take input via the commandline and out the same
+Simple Application to Take input via the commandline and output the meetings which complies to the contstraints

 ### Technologies used to Develop